rhel-labs/instruqt/satellite-advanced-topics/03-rex-pull-mode/assignment.md

 Migrate the rhel1 host to REX pull mode
 ===================================================

-At the beginning of this assignment, we registered the host `rhel1` to use REX in "push" mode.
+At the beginning of this assignment, we registered the host `rhel1` to use REX in "push" or SSH mode.
 We'll now migrate it to "pull" mode.

 Go to the terminal of `rhel1` and install `katello-pull-transport-migrate` by running the following command.

 ```
 dnf install katello-pull-transport-migrate -y
 ```
+>[!NOTE]

-**Please note:** The `katello-pull-transport-migrate` package is provided by the `satellite-client-6-for-rhel-9-x86_64-rpms` repository.
+>The `katello-pull-transport-migrate` package is provided by the `satellite-client-6-for-rhel-9-x86_64-rpms` repository.
 This repo was added to the satellite server and enabled by the activation key in the second task of this lab.

 Check that the MQTT agent `yggdrasild` is running.